ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   sequence of blocks (state transitions).

-* **block work**: The approximate amount of work required for a miner to generate a block.
-Numerically higher work values are harder to satisfy.
+* **block work**: The approximate amount of work required for a miner to generate a block hash that passes the difficulty filter.
+The number of block header attempts and the mining time are proportional to the work value.
+Numerically higher work values represent longer processing times.

 * **cumulative work**: The sum of the **block work** of all blocks in a chain, from genesis to the chain tip.